scottglenblanch-mtech/cohort-18/march-26-2024/warmup/README.md

 - Button to click to add the purchase to a Shopping Cart

-- Afte the button, list out each pending transaction with
+- After the button, list out each pending transaction with
   - name of item
   - cost of single item
   - number of items